zanami/openscholar/modules/os/modules/os_migrate/docs/development.md

   3. These update functions load up a dom object from the node's body and loop over the appropriate object.
 When one of those dom objects matches one of the media entities we've already created, its html is swapped out for a newly generated media tag.
   4. See the 'inline file processing' section of os_migrate.inc

+**Spaces Overrides**

+This is the other major player in OpenScholar migration.

 **Minor Migrations**